fredshone/fredshone.github.io/_posts/2025-07-13-evaluation.md

 ## Generative Evaluation

 When we tackle a purely generative problem, we have *some* data from $$X$$ and use this to model $$P(X)$$.
 Skipping forward a bit, we've finished training our model and we want to evaluate it.
 But where is our test split?
 Can we even make one?
-Consider the beloved (my words) Variation Auto-Encoder (VAE) that (after some fiddling) provides a mapping between a random latent prior $$P(Z) ~ N(0,1)$$ and our desired distribution $$ P(X) $$, such that when we want a new cat image, poem or person, we randomly sample a $$z$$, pass it through the model, and out pops a brand new cat image, poem or person.
+Consider the beloved (my words) Variation Auto-Encoder (VAE) that (after some fiddling) provides a mapping between a random latent prior $$P(Z) ~ N(0,1)$$ and our desired distribution $$P(X)$$, such that when we want a new cat image, poem or person, we randomly sample a $$z$$, pass it through the model, and out pops a brand new cat image, poem or person.
 We can test some mechanisms of the model, but ultimately, the evaluated case needs to capture this generative process, which is always out of scope of the training data, because its input is a random sample from $$Z$$.

 ---
 **NOTE**

 Most generative models actually use some form of conditionality.
 The big boys, image and text generation models, are typically text prompted, for example.
 But usually there is at least some generative or probabilistic process remaining.
-For example, they learn $$ P(X|Y) $$.
+For example, they learn $$P(X|Y)$$.

 ---